es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

     if __name__ == "__main__":
         writeexample()

-To synchronise your python scipt in bazel you have to add a python library for it.
+To synchronise your python scipt in bazel you can add a python library for it.
 Go to the end of the [BUILD.bazel](../BUILD.bazel) in the elasticnodemiddleware folder and add the following code:

     py_library(